-The ML193UHE gas furnace can be installed as shipped in the upflow position.
-Refer to figure 12 for clearances.
+The EL196UHE gas furnace can be installed as shipped in the upflow position.
+Refer to "Figure 12" for clearances.
 Select a location that allows for the required clearances that are listed on the unit nameplate.
 Also consider gas supply connections, electrical supply, vent connection, condensate trap and drain connections, and installation and service clearances [24 inches (610 mm) at unit front].
 The unit must be level from side to side.
-Unit may be positioned from level to 1/2" toward the front to aid in draining.
-See "FIGURE 11".
+The unit may be positioned from level to 1⁄2" toward the front.
+See "Figure 11".
 Allow for clearances to combustible materials as indicated on the unit nameplate.